Spray foam: Building applications

 Spray foam insulation or spray polyurethane foam (SPF) is an alternative to traditional building insulation such as fiberglass.
-A two-component mixture composed of isocyanate and polyol resin comes together at the tip of a gun, and forms an expanding foam that is sprayed onto roof tiles, concrete slabs, into wall cavities, or through holes drilled in into a cavity of a finished wall.
+A two-component mixture composed of isocyanate and polyol resin comes together at the tip of a gun, and forms an expanding foam that is sprayed onto roof tiles, concrete slabs, into wall cavities, or through holes drilled into a cavity of a finished wall.

+Closed-cell polyurethane (PU) foam is widely regarded as a versatile material and is employed in a range of applications beyond conventional wall and roof insulation.
+It is commonly used to insulate roofs, floors, windows, and walls, as well as containers, boats, crawl spaces, and basements.
+In addition to providing thermal resistance, it can help to prevent condensation on windows and walls, reduce noise transmission by filling hollow spaces, and minimise thermal bridging.
+Owing to its dense structure, closed-cell PU foam is also frequently applied to seal cracks and construction joints, contributing both to air tightness and structural integrity.

 "Spray foam" is also an informal term used to refer to various plastic foam materials that are used in building construction to provide thermal insulation and minimize air infiltration.
 Polyurethane and polyisocyanurate are two types of foam used in this application.

 Types

 Spray polyurethane foam (SPF) insulation can be categorized into two different types: light-density open-cell spray foam insulation and medium-density closed-cell spray foam insulation.
 Both types of SPF are thermoset cellular plastics comprising millions of small cells.

-Open cell insulation can be crushed in your hand and has a lower insulation value.
+Open cell insulation can be crushed by hand and has a lower insulation value.
 Closed cell is rigid to the touch and each air cell is completely sealed.
 While closed cell foam has a higher R-value, it is more costly to buy.